qwe789qwec/farm-merge-arrange/README.md

 7. Once all adjustments are complete, re-run `FMV_arrange.py` to verify functionality.
 ## Troubleshooting
 1. Ensure the game screen is displayed in the foreground; otherwise, the program may fail to capture it.
+2. Windows may have some extra slide, try to change the `slide_speed` in `config.py` to fix it.
-2. Additional issues may still occur.
+3. Additional issues may still occur.
 Please report any problems you encounter.

 ## beta function
 * You can change the `scan_method` to cluster, it can be sort for anything but by test is not robust.